 If you drive from one of the European countries to Switzerland, buy your stock of food before you get over the border to Switzerland (check border restrictions).
 Choose bigger chain shops in the valley for lower prices, if you have to stock up in Switzerland.

 If you visit Switzerland only once in a year for a short holiday of one to two weeks, it’s more advisable to rent winter sports gear than to buy.
 Do this beforehand online, to make sure that your size is available when you arrive at your holiday destination.
 If you know, you are going to use the gear for more than one holiday in the same winter and you’d love to try the newest models, hire seasonally.

 DON'T buy last minute at ski resorts, when the winter starts.
 They know you'll pay any price to be able to enjoy the mountains.

-On your holiday in Switzerland you’ll find that restaurants in general are very expensive.
+On your holiday in Switzerland, you’ll find that restaurants, in general, are very expensive.
 Restaurants in ski resorts and on ski slopes are unaffordable for many of us budget travelers.
 Their prices include the transport of the goods from the valley to the top of the mountains.

 Did you hear about Switzerland being expensive and stopped planning for a holiday in the Swiss Alps because of that?
 Or have you been in Switzerland in the winter and want to add some further tips?
 Your feedback is most welcome!